• Val d'Isere snow park

 From Val d’Isère to Geneva: the first YSE coach leaves at 07.30 and the second at 10.00, therefore please only book the 07:30 coach for flights departing Geneva after 12.30 and the 10:00 coach for flights departing Geneva after 15:00.

 These transfers must be booked in advance and paid with the balance of your holiday.
-You must tell us which bus(es) you want to book – we do not need your flight details.
+We cannot book any YSE transfer seat without knowing which time you want to travel, although we do not need your flight details.

 With reference to the new rules for large coaches, departures from Val d’Isère before 7.30am are not affected.
 As ever we will help you take your bags to our nearby coach.
 The 10.00 coach collects people at La Daille.
 We take your bags and you either stroll down or hop on the Train Rouge resort ski bus.
 It would be challenging with luggage, but it is a breeze without!